jfmrod/MAPseq/README.md

 ### i) Installing the binary package

-To install the binary package simply unpack the contents of the mapseq tar.gz file, i.e.:
+To install the binary package simply unpack the contents of the mapseq tar.gz file, e.g.:

 tar -xvzf mapseq-1.2-linux.tar.gz   # for the linux version
 or